-This Registration Statement on Form S-8 relates to a maximum of 2,000,000 shares of common stock, par value \$0.001 per share, issuable directly by Uranium Energy Corp. ("we" or the "Company") under the 2013 Stock Incentive Plan or pursuant to the exercise of options or other awards that have been or may be granted under the 2013 Stock

-Incentive Plan.
-We previously registered 5,500,000 shares of our common stock issuable pursuant to stock options and other equity incentive awards under our 2006 Stock Incentive Plan on a Registration Statement on Form S-8 (Registration No. 333-147626) and a further 7,000,000 shares of our common stock issuable pursuant to stock options and other equity incentive awards under our 2009 Stock Incentive Plan, as amended, on two Registration Statements on Form S-8 (Registration Nos.
-333-162264 and 333-172092).
-As more fully described herein, our 2006 Stock Incentive Plan and our 2009 Stock Incentive Plan, as amended, have been superseded and replaced by our 2013 Stock Incentive Plan.
+This Registration Statement on Form S-8 relates to a maximum of 7,500,000 shares of common stock, par value \$0.001 per share, issuable directly by Uranium Energy Corp. ("we" or the "Company") under the 2014 Stock Incentive Plan or pursuant to the exercise of options or other awards that have been or may be granted under the 2014 Stock Incentive Plan.
+We previously registered 5,500,000 shares of our common stock issuable pursuant to stock options and other equity incentive awards under our 2006 Stock Incentive Plan on a Registration Statement on Form S-8 (Registration No. 333-147626), a further 7,000,000 shares of our common stock issuable pursuant to stock options and other equity incentive awards under our 2009 Stock Incentive Plan, as amended, on two Registration Statements on Form S-8 (Registration Nos.
+333-162264 and 333-172092), and a further 2,000,000 shares of our common stock issuable pursuant to stock options and other equity incentive awards under our 2013 Stock Incentive Plan on a registration statement on Form S-8 (Registration No. 333-192462).
+As more fully described herein, our 2006 Stock Incentive Plan and our 2009 Stock Incentive Plan, as amended, were superseded and replaced by our 2013 Stock Incentive Plan, and our 2013 Stock Incentive Plan has been superseded and replaced by our 2014 Stock Incentive Plan.

 The information set forth in our prior Registration Statements on Form S-8 as listed above (Registration Nos.
-333-147626, 333-162264 and 333-172092) (collectively, the "Prior Registration Statements"), filed with the Securities and Exchange Commission are incorporated by reference herein and made a part hereof.
+333-147626, 333-162264, 333-172092 and 333-192462) (collectively, the "Prior Registration Statements"), filed with the Securities and Exchange Commission are incorporated by reference herein and made a part hereof.
 The Prior Registration Statements included reoffer prospectuses which are not being incorporated by reference and made a part hereof; a revised reoffer prospectus has been included in this Registration Statement in accordance with General Instruction E on Form S-8 -Registration of Additional Securities.